gagibran/wizards-of-oslam/README.md

 The Wizards of Oslam, a now well known group of mages and shamans that controls the Denver area with fear and brutality, is one step closer in achieving their objective: creating a great dragon, Oslam, in order to take the whole East Cost, going head to head with the other great dragons.

-Their leader, a powerful mage by the name of Alladuhl, conducted a raid into the headquarters of Asla Inc., exploiting every little opened areas and massacrating every member of the company, making an altar in the CEO room with all of their heads, with ours in the center.
+Their leader, a powerful mage by the name of Alladuhl, conducted a raid into the headquarters of Asla Inc., exploiting every little opened areas and devastating every member of the company, making an altar in the CEO room with all of their heads, with yours, the once great Cole Pane, leader of the most prominent cybersecurity company in Denver, in the center.

 With the fall of Denver and Asla Inc., they have almost all the resources required to achieve this grim future.

-Game over.
+Game Over.